-Deadline for applications for the first NatureTech.Solutions award is Friday, September 1st, 2017.
+Deadline for applications for the third NatureTech.Solutions award is January 1st, 2019.
+[Awards for 2017 and 2018 have been directed to hurricane recovery project grants administered by CFVI.]
 Unless otherwise agreed to by the Community Foundation of the Virgin Islands, applications must be submitted in electronic form through the Community Foundation of the Virgin Islands, at email@example.com, with “[NatureTech]” in the subject line.

 - Small Island — The award application must be submitted by an individual or organization resident or based in a small island of the wider Caribbean region: